Creative Writing Course – Himalayas

 - I write in my mother tongue which is not English.
 Can I attend this workshop?

-- I have never written a book but want to write one about my grandfather’s life.
+- I have never written a book but want to write one about my experience of working as an HR head for 25 years with a specific focus on analysing people before hiring them.
 Will this workshop be helpful for that?

-Our Creative Writing Course (both physical and in the Himalayas) is recommended for writers who want to write fiction or narrative non-fiction that has dialogues, characters, and a sense of place and time.
-A book on your grandfather’s life can be either a biography or a memoir and hence falls in the category of narrative non-fiction.
+Our Non-fiction Writing Course (both physical and in the Himalayas) is recommended for writers who want to write non-fiction.
 So yes, this workshop will help you write that book.

 - What is the pre-work?

-Pre-work for this Creative Writing Course is both reading and writing.
-A set of short stories are to be read by all participants.
+Pre-work for this Non-fiction Writing Course is both reading and writing.
+A set of excerpts are to be read by all participants.
 These are used as examples and context to discuss and understand various concepts in the workshop.
-Further, each participant has to prepare a one-page project outline which they will then build on during the Creative Writing Course.
+Further, each participant has to prepare a one-page project outline which they will then build on during the Non-fiction Writing Course.
 The pre-work is shared a few days before the workshop to give you ample time to go through it.